-- case of structural changes communication should be explicitly to applicants and those students affected. - 5.11 Changes to modules which take account of individual students' disability needs are also expected, in such cases these are normally approved by the Disability Learning Support Unit on a case-by-case basis.
+- case of structural changes communication should be explicitly to applicants and those students affected. - 5.11 Changes to modules which take account of individual students' disability needs are also expected, in such cases these are normally approved by the Disability Learning Support Unit on a case by case basis.
 In the case of Collaborative partners this decision making will be the responsibility of the partner institution.

-Types of changes Summary List of examples Evidence expected Approval Other action Annual updates to modules that do not require approval Annual updates to modules are expected in some areas to ensure information is accurate and up to date.
-Module leader changes, reading lists, articles and other learning resources.
-Module Leaders names are not included in the module proforma once published.
-This is to ensure the information remains current.
-Students access this information in several places which is linked from the Student Record System (Refer to other action) Online reading lists are expected to be published each year on Blackboard.
-It is expected that the Module Leader updates this as appropriate for the content of the module.
-The Academic Liaison Team can be contacted for any queries.
+Summary List of examples Evidence expected Approval Other action Annual updates to module proformas that do not require approval.
+Annual updates to modules proformas are expected in some areas to ensure information is accurate and up to date.
+Indicative syllabus, module leader changes, reading lists, articles and other learning resources.
 N/A No approval required.
-The Academic Engagement Librarians should be informed of updated reading lists as soon as possible to ensure the resources are available in a timely manner for students.
-Where a Module Leader changes the Registry Office should be notified to update the Student Record System, this is crucial for notifications, links to Blackboard and accurate information in E Vision for staff and students.

-Schedule hours explanation: The definitions of schedule hours are influenced by external agencies such as OfS and the UKVI.
-They may have important implications; any queries should be directed to Quality and Standards in the first instance.

-Types of changes Summary Examples Approval required Other action required Scheduled hour changes Changing types of hours Changes to student learning and teaching hours table Module proformas should be updated through the modification process where there has been an adjustment to the hours between differing types of teaching methods as described in the indicative student learning and teaching hour's table, but where there is crucially no change to the total hours of non-independent study.
-Note hours that are delivered online must be included in the published module proforma.
-It is expected all modules include An example is a move from 20 hours of lecturers to 18 hours of lectures and 2 hours of seminars, i.e., there is no change to the overall scheduled time.
-Minimum approval required, although this should be logged as a minor modification to ensure the published module proforma is accurately published to students.
-Minor modification Undergraduate standard some on campus delivery unless linked to a distance learning course.
-Further guidance is available via Quality and Standards.
-For undergraduate courses the An undergraduate Not applicable however hours University has approved that a standard module will normally be a maximum of 48 scheduled hours.
-However, exceptions module with 49 total scheduled hours or above. the Head of School can reasonably be expected to ensure the College Head of School approval
+The Academic Liaison Tutor/Library should be informed of updated reading lists.
+Where a Module Leader changes the College Office and Quality and Standards Office should be notified to update the Student Record System Contact hour changes Changes to student learning and teaching hours table 1) Module proformas can be updated where there has been an adjustment to the hours between differing types of teaching methods as described in the indicative student learning and teaching hour's table, but where there is crucially no change to the total hours of non-independent study.
+An example is a move from 20 hours of lecturers to 18 hours of lectures and two hours of seminars, i.e. there is no change to the overall contact time.
+N/A No approval required because this does not impact on the 'total scheduled teaching hours.
+The module must be lodged with the Quality and Standards Office by the minor modification deadline to ensure accurate publication of information.
+No other University level action required.

-Types of changes Summary Examples Approval required Other action required are permitted.
+For undergraduate courses the University has approved that a standard module will normally be 48 hours of contact.
+However exceptions are permitted.
 This may also be in line with subject sector comparisons.
 For new undergraduate modules that exceed 48 hours this must be approved by the Head of School (or equivalent), this is to ensure the resourcing is appropriately identified at an early stage.
-A validation or revalidation Panel following this approval have the right to approve such exceptions.
-No threshold exists for postgraduate modules. resources have been considered.
-Changing the total scheduled hours Where the total scheduled hours are changing this has the potential to impact on the courses total published scheduled hours, which is published to applicants.
-Any changes in scheduled hours at module level is considered a structural modification, it will in addition require the holistic overview by the Course Leader to ascertain the course level impact.
-Where changes are taking place across multiple modules the Head of School is expected to take an overview.
-Module changing from 48 hours scheduled activity to 44 hours scheduled activity.
+A validation or Revalidation panel following this approval have the right to approve such exceptions.
+An undergraduate module with 49 total scheduled hours or above.
+No threshold exists for postgraduate modules.
+Not applicable however the Head of School can reasonably be expected to ensure the College resources have been considered.
+Written approval from the Head of School. ( Where the total scheduled hours are changing this has the potential to impact on the courses total published scheduled hours.
+Any changes in contact hours at module level is considered a structural modification, it will in addition require the holistic overview by the Head of School to ascertain the course level impact.
+In order for this to be achieved any increase in hours must also be known therefore these are also considered a structural modification hours scheduled activity to 44 hours scheduled activity.
 Student consultation is required.
 By the College Teaching Committee and endorsed by Quality and Standards by the published deadlines.